Skip advert

 • Poor gearbox and infotainment system; expensive

-As its arch rival Renault makes its gradual exit from traditional blue-collar performance cars before reappearing under the Alpine name as a pure electric performance division, Peugeot has stolen a march with its new Peugeot Sport Engineered (PSE) programme.
+As its arch rival Renault made its exit from traditional blue-collar performance cars before reappearing under the Alpine name as a pure electric performance division, Peugeot stole its thunder in 2020 with the Peugeot Sport Engineered (PSE) programme, showcased in its first road car, the 508 PSE.

 Advertisement - Article continues below